yellowdog/python-examples/README.md

 ## Mustache Directives in Work Requirement Properties

 Mustache template directives can be used within any property value in TOML configuration files or Work Requirement JSON files.
 See the description [above](#mustache-template-directives) for more details on Mustache directives.
-This is a powerful feature that allows Work Requirements to be parameterised by supplying values on the command line or via environment variables.
+This is a powerful feature that allows Work Requirements to be parameterised by supplying values on the command line, via environment variables or via the TOML file.

 ## File Storage Locations and File Usage